EgorBo/Xamarin.GradleBindings/README.md

 How do java developers add dependencies to their projects?
 Yes that's right, via gradle (something like [this](https://github.com/WhisperSystems/TextSecure/blob/master/build.gradle#L37) or [that](https://github.com/popcorn-official/popcorn-android/blob/development/mobile/build.gradle#L92)).
 As you can see some java-projects use those dependencies a lot (all you want to write is already written) so it'd be nice to use those huge amount of 3rd party libraries in your Xamarin project, right?
 I believe this Add-in for Visual Studio 2013 (and lately for Xamarin Studio) will help you with it:

-Step 1: Execute the command over "References" folder
+**Step 1**: Execute the command over "References" folder

 ![Alt text](https://habrastorage.org/files/f19/c62/8e1/f19c628e122349129eaa0436f891b49a.png)

-Step 2: Set an external dependency id and a name for Xamarin Android Binding Project (will be generated).
+**Step 2**: Set an external dependency id and a name for Xamarin Android Binding Project (will be generated).
 This dialog will allow you to specify custom repositories as well soon.

 ![Alt text](https://habrastorage.org/files/902/3c7/e5c/9023c7e5cc254f9fb1e704a45b7195c1.png)